isse75/Heart-Disease-Diagnosis-Predictor/README.md

 ## 🔍 Exploratory Data Analysis

-Conducted in `notebook.ipynb`, the EDA highlights feature correlations and patterns relevant to heart disease prediction.

-### Feature Correlation

-*Placeholder for correlation heatmap*

-### Key Visual Insights

-* Strong correlation between chest pain type and disease presence
+The dataset is relatively balanced in terms of the target classes.
+Key observations from the exploratory phase include:

+* **Chest pain type** is a strong categorical predictor
-* Age and max heart rate are significant indicators
+* **Age** and **maximum heart rate** are key continuous features
-* No severe class imbalance
+* No severe class imbalance is present

-*Placeholder for chest pain analysis*

-*Placeholder for numerical features distribution*

-*Placeholder for age distribution*
+Correlation and feature distribution analyses revealed that chest pain type, age, and thalassemia have a notable relationship with heart disease status.

 ---